puppetlabs/puppet-docs/source/puppet/4.4/lang_type_aliases.md

 A recursive alias can refer to the alias being declared, or to other types.

-This is a very powerful mechanism that allows higher quality type definitions that don't require you to use the `Any` type.
+This powerful mechanism allows you to define complex, descriptive type definitions instead of using the `Any` type.

 ## Aliasing resource types